matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 identified as the same message in order to prevent duplicate messages being displayed.
 Ideally this pairing would occur transparently to the user: the UI would not flicker as it transitions from local to remote.
-Flickering cannot be fully avoided in version 1 of the client-server API.
+Flickering cannot be fully avoided in the current client-server API.
 Two scenarios need to be
 considered:

 - The client sends a message and the remote echo arrives on the event stream